FCA Backs New Public Education Campaign on Auto Recalls

 Where do you check for Recall status?

 Using FCA’s resources, the National Safety Council created a new website, www.checktoprotect.org.
-This is for drivers to apply their vehicle identification number in order to check the recall status of their car.
-The site is takes you to a resource that was already available on the NHTSA website.
+This is for drivers to plug in their vehicle identification number (VIN) in order to check the recall status of their car.
+The site takes you to a resource that was already available on the NHTSA website.

 The “Check to Protect” online advertising campaign will appear across all on used-car, parenting and Facebook sites & pages.
 Seven southeastern states have among the highest percentages of open recalls.
 The campaigns are targeting those states

-Meanwhile FCA has their own independent efforts to worry about.
+Meanwhile, FCA has its own independent efforts to worry about.
 They will begin promotions at county fairs, rodeos and other events.
 These will appeal to consumers driving older products.
 Furthermore, they will reach out to owners living in more rural areas.